 What is strategic?

 A strategic path project conforms to the ACT Government’s own active travel infrastructure standards.
 The most obvious change from the old way of building things is path width.
 With many more people using the paths they need to be wider.
 Width is a strategic factor.
 The minimum retrofit path width is 2.5m.

 The list of Fast Track projects has been shortened to those with at least a minimum retrofit path width.
-Paths 2.5m or wider are included in the list.
-This list will be updated periodically.
+Paths 2.5m or wider are included in the strategic Fast Track list.

 Strategic Fast Track

 The updated list of new projects 10 days after the last post.
 Not much new here.
 161m of paths have been added.